temideveloper/Rs-App-Guides/TemiGo-Delivery(TLA integration)/README.md

 Descriptions appear at the bottom of the location card in the Delivery Locations screen.

 Both speech and description for a location can be announced, but only the description for a location will be shown in the locations screen.
 If both speech and description are to be announced, the speech will be announced before the description.

+### How does the tray system and weight sensors work?

+Each Tray is tied to a destination.
+Hence, only 3 destinations are supported in the weight sensor version.
+First destination is tied to first tray etc.

+If the weight sensor is loaded when temiGO reaches the first destination, temiGO will wait at the location until the tray is emptied or until the timeout runs out, whichever comes first.
+Note that the timeout will be decreased to 10 seconds after the tray has been emptied.

 ## Acknowledgements